dstroot/my-hugo-blog/content/post/2018-10-10-the-polygon-of-enterprise-despair.md

 ### 2. Cost Allocation

 Poor cost allocation models create all manner of suboptimal enterprise behavior.
-Mainly they create a sense of helplessness for the department receiving the allocation.
-They feel they are unable to manage the allocation amount or service level.
-Maybe they would like a lower (or higher) service level and are will to sacrifice (or pay) for the privilege.
-But the enterprise usually only offers limited options, usually "one price, one service level".
+They create a sense of helplessness for the department receiving the allocation.
+Leaders feel they are unable to manage the allocation amount or service level.
+Maybe they would like a lower (or higher) service level and are willing to sacrifice (or pay) for the privilege.
+But the enterprise usually only offers limited options, generally "one price, one service level".

 Worse, the models that build up the costs to be allocated are usually only known inside the allocating organization and rarely reflect reality.
 If the organization receiving the allocation wants to "pull out" and buy the service from a third party they are usually told they can't because that would simply drive up costs for the remaining parties (same pie, bigger slices).
 So they feel stuck.

 They conclude that if they can't change the allocation they can make damn sure to get the best possible service level.
 So they begin to beat on the organization supplying the service for higher service levels.
 This of course eventually ruins the working relationship between them and continues until all parties thoroughly dislike each other.
 It goes without saying that things do not move quickly or efficiently at this point because the parties stop speaking to each other, and in really bad cases they actively sabotage each other.

 Cost allocations must be completely transparent, and both costs and service levels must be benchmarked against the market.
 The receiving organization must be given the freedom to opt out.
-Finally, the enterprise must recognize that some costs should not be allocated, especially for those centralized services that divsions or subsidiaries are forced to adopt.
+Finally, the enterprise must recognize that some costs should not be allocated, especially for those centralized services that divisions or subsidiaries are forced to adopt.

 ### 3. Risk Management